Your Child's Clinic Visit

 Write down questions you want to ask during your child's visit.
 Learn more about what questions to ask when you are talking with your child's doctor.

 Let us know about cultural beliefs or unique needs that may affect you child's treatment and care.

 Check for Illness

-If your child has a new rash, fever, has been exposed to chicken pox in the last three weeks, or if someone in your family has recently been diagnosed with tuberculosis (TB), call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.
+If your child has a new rash or fever or has been exposed to chicken pox in the last three weeks, call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.